Key takeaways

 Executive Summary

-A new category of agent tooling has emerged in early 2026: platforms that organize AI agents as employees in a company, not just bots in a pipeline.
+A new category of agent tooling emerged in early 2026: platforms that organize AI agents as employees in a company, not just bots in a pipeline.
 They give agents job titles, reporting lines, budgets, schedules, and governance structures — mirroring how human organizations operate.

 What Makes This a Category